HomeSite Map

 This solo is six measures in length and is identical in chord structure to a single verse, although one distinctive difference in the arrangement is that Ringo maintains his full rock beat as if the solo were just an extension of the chorus.
 After John repeats the guitar lick we heard in the introduction, Paul plays the ascending bass line one final time.
 John's lead guitar work follows closely to the vocal melody lines of the verses, right down to the triplet phrases of the third line (although the notes played are different).

-This transitions immediately into an identical third appearance of the chorus, after which we change moods again for the final touch of the song.
+This transitions immediately into a third appearance of the chorus, after which we change moods again for the final touch of the song.
 This conclusion, being of no determined length because of it fading out, consists of John continuously repeating the overdubbed guitar riff along with John and Paul harmonizing the title of the song in the gaps with a melody line not heard before.
 Ringo is reduced to just the bass drum again while Paul thumps out an overdubbed bass pattern to add a distinctive element.
 Possibly as a fortunate accident, John mis-fingers the final note on the third repeat of the guitar riff.
 By the time the seventh measure of this conclusion is done, the song has successfully faded out, leaving us with a memorable closing gesture ringing in our ears.

 Paul proves himself to be quite busy in this song, his bass work being intricate where necessary and high enough in the mix to be noticed.
 In fact, his periodic bass overdubs mark the first time we actually hear two bass parts played simultaneously in a Beatles song, which is something that becomes more common in later years.
 While his bass notes on the piano are hardly of the caliber of Liberace, they are just what is needed to create the desired effect.
 And, needless to say, his vocal work is spot on pitch.